guoyangzhao/CurbNet/README.md

 ### NRS Dataset:

 The original NRS dataset mentioned in the paper only has 2D labels.
 We project the 2D labels onto a 3D point cloud for processing and convert the data format to the same as SemanticKITTI.
 We have also made the processed NRS dataset public and can also be downloaded from Baidu Netdisk **[HERE](https://pan.baidu.com/s/1U6b5c6TxfruNT572_vwLYA)**, and the extraction code is 1234.
+Or from Google Drive **[HERE](https://drive.google.com/file/d/1kAj1xEHnppwrg2zLp42rCsLL8439glhy/view?usp=sharing)**

 ## Citations:
 If you find CurbNet or 3D-Curb Dataset useful in your research or applications, please consider giving us a star 🌟 and citing it.